zamazan4ik/awesome-pgo/article/article.md

 ## PGO state across Linux distributions

 TODO: finish the chapter
+TODO: some distributions tend to enable PGO and BOLT in more cases like Gentoo, ClearLinux, CachyOS, SerpentOS
+TODO: someone even proposed me to become a maintainer to push PGO activities: https://bugs.mageia.org/show_bug.cgi?id=32511#c1

   - Sometimes PGO is disabled on some platforms due to a lack of build resources
   - Sometimes PGO is disabled due to reproducible builds concerns.
 Concern about reproducing the profile.
 Bugs: https://bugzilla.opensuse.org/show_bug.cgi?id=1040589 , NixOS comment (find and link it here)